eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 - **What need(s) does your project meet?**

-EO2 addresses and anticipates the demand for a more inclusive, reliable and efficient system of carbon offset.
-More precisely, the problems that EO2 aims to address are the followings:
--	Allow those not covered by the EU regulated market to purchase reliable and effective carbon credits as an alternative to voluntary carbon certificates.
--	Streamline the purchase process of regulated carbon credits.
--	Enhance the potential of regulated carbon credits and make them adaptable to multiple use and needs.
--	Guarantee that the system of offset is transparent, inclusive and efficient thanks to blockchain.

-Also, by making open source what is listed in the above paragraph (to which we refer), we intend to pave the way for ecosystem developers who will benefit from an easy and scalable solution as a foundation to build or improve their projects, thus allowing them to flatten the learning curve and so saving time and freeing resources.
+By making open source this project, we intend to pave the way for ecosystem developers who will benefit from an easy and scalable solution as a foundation to build or improve their projects, thus allowing them to flatten the learning curve and so saving time and freeing resources.
 Indeed, EOTWO has been working on a solution based on EOSIO since 2021 and the difficulties and challenges encountered have required relevant human capital investment.

 - **Are there any other projects similar to yours in the EOSIO ecosystem?
 If not, are there similar projects in related ecosystems?**